amrahmed95/Data-Science-Portfolio/Machine Learning/Regression/USA House Price Prediction/Readme.md

 * scikit-learn: Machine learning algorithms and model evaluation.
 * matplotlib and seaborn: Data visualization.

-### **This project overview offers stakeholders a comprehensive understanding of the project's objectives, methodologies, and future directions, fostering collaboration and transparency within the real estate and data science communities.**
+### **This project overview offers stakeholders a comprehensive understanding of the project's objectives, methodologies, and future directions, fostering collaboration and transparency within the real estate communities**